kartik-v/bootstrap-star-rating/README.md

 ## Features

-1. Convert any HTML input to a star rating.
-You preferrably should use an input of `type = number`.
-This will help fallback to a number input for browsers not supporting JQuery or Javascript.
+1. Convert any HTML input to a star rating control.
+Recommended input is of `type = number`, which will help fallback to a number input for browsers not supporting JQuery or Javascript.
+2. The plugin automatically converts an input with `type = number` to a star rating control if you set its `class = rating`.
+All options to the input can be passed as HTML5 `data` attributes.
-2. Involves pure CSS3 styling of the stars.
+3. Involves pure CSS3 styling of the stars.
 Say goodbye to image sprites or playing with image backgrounds.
 Offers clean scalable vector icons for consistent display across devices.
-3. Specifically uses Twitter Bootstrap 3.x styles & glyphs.
+4. Specifically uses Twitter Bootstrap 3.x styles & glyphs.
 Can be combined to work better for Bootstrap styled projects (or input group addons).
-4. Ability to reset values and options for the stars.
-Control where the reset button element can be shown.
+5. Ability to clear values and options for the stars.
+Control where the clear button element can be shown.
+6. Reset star rating to the initial value when the form is reset.
-5. Ability to control and display caption of the selected stars.
+7. Ability to control and display caption of the selected stars.
 Each rated star can have its own caption.
 Control where the caption element can be shown.
-6. Ability to size the rating control including the stars, caption, and reset button.
+8. Ability to size the rating control including the stars, caption, and clear button.
 Five prebuilt size templates are available `xl`, `lg`, `md`, `sm`, and `xs`.
-7. Triggers JQuery events for advanced development.
-Events currently available are `rating.change` and `rating.reset`
-8. Support for RIGHT TO LEFT (RTL) input.
+9. Support for RIGHT TO LEFT (RTL) input.
 Automatically changes star styling for RTL.
+10. Triggers JQuery events for advanced development.
+Events currently available are `rating.change`, `rating.clear`, and  `rating.reset`.
-9. Disabled and readonly input star rating support.
+11. Disabled and readonly input star rating support.
-10. Size of the entire plugin is less than 8KB (5KB for the minified JS and 3KB for the minified CSS).
+12. Size of the entire plugin is less than 9KB (about 6KB for the minified JS and 3KB for the minified CSS).

+## Demo

+View the [plugin documentation & demos](http://plugins.krajee.com/star-rating) at Krajee JQuery plugins.

 ## Pre-requisites